Richard Lee (Canadian politician): 2015 detention in China

 In November 2015, Lee and his family were detained by the Chinese Public Security Bureau upon arrival to Shanghai, China.
-During his detention, Chinese officials examined his personal phone, and BC Legislative Assembly phone.
+During his detention, Chinese officials examined his personal phone, and British Columbia Legislative Assembly phone.
 Lee and his family were released without charge and was forcibly removed from China.

 Lee later recounted his experience to various members of Canada's Federal Cabinet and then-Chinese ambassador to Canada Lu Shaye, but received no acknowledgement of the incident from both the Government of Canada, nor the Government of China.
 Lee elected not to publicly disclose the incident until November 2019, citing concerns of creating a rift in Canada–China bilateral relations.

 The Prime Minister's Office acknowledged receipt of Lee's correspondence 4 years later, in November 2019.